-The NPF Caregiver Summit took place Monday, September 19, 2016, in Portland, Oregon.
+The Parkinson's Foundation Caregiver Summit took place Monday, September 19, 2016, in Portland, Oregon.
 The daylong event brought together caregivers from all over the U.S. and the world to share experiences and everyday strategies for coping with the complex problems that arise as a result of PD.

 There are two distinct but complementary aspects to caregiving – caring for the person with Parkinson's and caring for yourself.
 The Caregiver Summit addressed this dual role, focusing particular attention on strategies that can be used to cope in the moment.